kawilliams/CAAI-faces/Faces-README.md

 As a result, the sliders aren't as smooth as we would like.
 Depending on the release of the faces research and the implementation of Wix-style sliders, it may work out that we can use Wix sliders for the final release.

 ### Adding Python code
-Connecting Python code to the Wix pages seems like it might be possible with web modules.
+Connecting Python code to the Wix pages seems like it might be possible with [web modules](https://support.wix.com/en/article/velo-web-modules-calling-backend-code-from-the-frontend?_gl=1*1rc33r2*_ga*OTExODYxOTguMTYyODUzNTQ0OQ..*_ga_H314XQHSPY*MTYyODUzNTUzNS4xLjAuMTYyODUzNTUzNS42MA..) and/or [fetch](https://www.wix.com/velo/reference/wix-fetch/fetch) (a second use of fetch is [here](https://www.wix.com/velo/forum/coding-with-velo/solved-connecting-wix-code-to-python-backend)).
 Another option is a Jupyter notebook, since Wix can display Python notebooks (I haven't delved into the documentation for this).
+The "nuclear" option would be to scrape the code and rebuild it with Flask, which is known for combining Python back-end with website front-end.

 ### Delete uploaded files